br3ndonland/udacity-fsnd-p5-map/info/map-methods.md

   - [x] KnockoutJS Single page applications
   - [x] KnockoutJS Creating custom bindings
   - [x] KnockoutJS Loading and saving data

-Knockout is basically an inferior predecessor to React.
+- Knockout is basically an inferior predecessor to React.
 I didn't find the tutorials particularly helpful, and the code hasn't been updated for ES6.
 It would be preferable to use React or Vue.js.
+- I originally planned to access KnockoutJS via a [Cloudflare CDN](https://cdnjs.cloudflare.com/ajax/libs/knockout/3.4.2/knockout-min.js), but it was too slow and the requests were frequently failing, so I included it by direct download instead.

-In order to debug in an isolated environment within vscode, I downloaded Knockout from npm, and required Fetch and Knockout at the top of the JavaScript file:
+- In order to debug in an isolated environment within vscode, I installed Knockout from npm, and required Fetch and Knockout at the top of the JavaScript file:

   ```js
   const fetch = require('node-fetch')
   const ko = require('knockout')
   ```

-I then turned on [Quokka](http://quokkajs.com/) for live results.
+- I then turned on [Quokka](http://quokkajs.com/) for live results.

 [(Back to TOC)](#table-of-contents)